 Title

-Use case for information connection
+Use case for information correlation

 Description

 Different devices have different functions, but these functions may produce related information.
 For example, a smart watch can be used to monitor the heart rate, number of walks etc., in the meanwhile, a treadmill can be used to monitor the speed, distance, calories burned, when these two devices refer to the same person, then the dates produced by these two devices are highly related, since the dates are all about the health of the person.